Lesson 2 of 6

 D. The Cities of Refuge (Joshua 20:1-9)

 The Lord commands Israel to set aside “cities of refuge,” where a person who has killed someone unintentionally can take refuge from those who would seek revenge.
-The Israelites designate six cities throughout their territory as cities of refuge.
+The Israelites designate six cities, strategically located throughout their territory, as cities of refuge.

 E. Cities for the Levites (Joshua 21:1-42)

-The priestly tribe of Levi, which possesses no land because “the LORD God of Israel is their inheritance” (13:33), is allotted forty-eight towns scattered throughout the territory of the other tribes.
+The priestly tribe of Levi, is given no land because “the LORD God of Israel is their inheritance” (13:33).
+The tribe of Levi is allotted 48 towns scattered throughout the territory of the other tribes.
 These towns include the six cities of refuge.

 F. Promises Fulfilled (Joshua 21:43-45)